Clear Linux OS: History

 In 2015, Intel introduced Clear Linux OS at OpenStack Summit 2015, Vancouver initially, it was limited to cloud usage.
 Intel began the Clear Containers project to address container security.
 In 2015, originally, Clear Linux OS was deployed as a single monolithic unit.
 In May 2019, Clear Linux OS released a new Desktop Installer and started a Help Forum.

+On July 18, 2025, Intel announced the end of support Clear Linux OS, effective immediately.

 Clear Linux OS is available via Microsoft Azure marketplace, and Amazon Web Services marketplace.

 Requirements

 Clear Linux OS supports 2nd generation Intel Core (Sandy Bridge) CPUs and later, Xeon E3 and later, and Silvermont-based Intel Atom C2000 and E3800 processors.
 An installed system is booted via the EFI boot loader or via systemd-boot.
 Minimum system requirements are SSE4 and CLMUL (carry-less multiplication), as well as UEFI.

 Features

 Clear Linux OS uses reference stacks to install images that are optimized and tested together for specific use-cases.
 It also utilizes a strict separation between User data and System config files, called stateless, so that even a misconfigured system will still boot correctly and then perform a factory reset so it can be reconfigured.